lbryio/lbry.com/content/faq/accounts-and-sync.md

 ## I'm having trouble

-If you have any trouble using or enrolling in account sync, check out this [FAQ article](/faq/how-to-report-bugs) on how to report this to us.
+If you're have any trouble using or enrolling in account sync, check out this [FAQ article](/faq/how-to-report-bugs) on how to report this to us.